nirvana-7777/pvr.magenta/README.md

 [![Build and run tests](https://github.com/nirvana-7777/pvr.magenta/actions/workflows/build.yml/badge.svg?branch=Nexus)](https://github.com/nirvana-7777/pvr.magenta/actions/workflows/build.yml)

 # Magenta PVR client for Kodi
 This is a Magenta PVR client addon for Kodi.
 It provides Kodi integration for the streaming provider [Magenta TV](https://www.telekom.de/magenta-tv).
 A user account / paid subscription is required to use this addon.
 The content is geo-blocked and DRM protected.
+Therefore it requires inputstream adaptive in combination with widevine.

 ## Features
 - Live TV